KhaiHuy123/movie-recommendation-system/README.md

 # movie-recommendation-system
-simple project created for study and to do some researches
+simple project created for studying and to do some researches